stoplightio/spectral/docs/reference/functions.md

       function: truthy
 ```

+## defined

+The value must be defined, meaning it must be anything but `undefined`.
+It's the opposite of what undefined function does.

 ## undefined

 The value must be `undefined`.
 When combined with `field: foo` on an object the `foo` property must be undefined.